Best waterfalls in the Brecon Beacons and Cambrian Mountains for swimming and walking

 In the midst of the extraordinary landscape of Cwmystwyth an old mining village and one of the Cambrian Mountains' heritage sites, you'll find a huge waterfall tumbling down the side of a cliff above the ruined village on the left of this picture.
 Make a day of it and visit the Hafod Estate, Devil's Bridge Waterfalls and the wonderful Elan Valley.
 One of our recommended memorable drives out.

-Henrhyd is the tallest waterfall in South Wales.
+The tallest waterfall in South Wales.
 It's a National Trust site and there's a longer walk you can enjoy down a wooded valley and passing by Melin Llech, a disused mill.

-near Talybont Reservoir is a pretty walk through woods and open land.
+Near Talybont Reservoir is a pretty walk through woods and open land.
 There's parking and a picnic area.
 Busy in high season as it is also the starting point to Fan Y Big and Cribyn.
 Nearest postcode CF48 2UT.
 Check out our circular, slightly scramble route.